RTXteam/RTX-KG2/README.md

 You will be prompted to enter the path to your AWS PEM file and the hostname of your AWS instance.
 The script should then initiate a `bash` session on the remote instance.
-Within that `bash` session, continue to follow the instructions for Option 1, starting at step (4).
+Within that `bash` session, continue to follow the instructions for Option 1 or 2, starting at step (4).

-### Option 3: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)
+### Option 4: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)

 (1) If you are on Ubuntu and you need to install Docker, you can run this command in `bash` on the host OS: